Arvind142/Docker-container-examples/ubuntu/README.md

 	# to connect to sh shell
 	docker exec -it ubuntu-container sh

-	# note I'm using here ubuntu-container in place of container name/id because container is started with ubuntu-container name. find ref below in start.sh
+	# note I'm using here ubuntu-container in place of container name/id because container is started with ubuntu-container name. find ref in content of start.sh section